Written By: Devin Golden

 Practicing relaxation techniques and meditating are two ways proven to significantly reduce stress.

 The effects of stress reduction on cancer patients isn’t completely understood.
-Some people, like Paul, believe it has a direct effect on the body’s self-healing ability and symptoms of pain.
+Some people believe it has a direct effect on the body’s self-healing ability and symptoms of pain.

 His advice to “accept the diagnosis and reject the prognosis” serves as a poignant reminder to all patients with mesothelioma.
 Paul felt a need to reach out to others struggling with mesothelioma as a way to show them there is hope after a mesothelioma diagnosis.